 Raising littermate puppies is a lot easier than most people will have you believe – if you do your homework and commit to putting in some hard work.
 The other day, a reader emailed me about the German Shepherd littermate puppies she and her fiance just adopted.
-So much fun!!!
-I'm so jealous.

 If you start talking about adopting littermate puppies, people will tell you that you're nuts, that you are going to have a terrible time, that you might ruin the dogs.
 DON'T DO IT!
 It's more money, more time, and definitely more poop.
 But then you get a look at those puppy eyes, a whiff of double the puppy breath, and no one can dissuade you from bringing those dogs home.
 If I could have brought home the entire litter, I would have.